 As mentioned above, the exemption does not entail any change to Norway's ordinary entry and visa rules.
-This means that a family member or romantic partner requiring a visa who does not already have a valid visa must apply for, and be issued, a visa before travelling to Norway.
-Documentation of one's family or romantic relationship is submitted at the same time as the visa application.
+This means that a family member requiring a visa who does not already have a valid visa must apply for, and be issued, a visa before travelling to Norway.
+Documentation of one's family relationship is submitted at the same time as the visa application.
 Foreign nationals who already have a valid visa, and foreign nationals not needing a visa (visa-free), submit documentation on arrival in Norway.

 The exemption also permits family members covered by section 3, first paragraph q, to enter Norway and submit a family immigration application from Norway, consistent with the regulations and guidelines in force before the COVID-19 outbreak.
-Under the exemption, entry visas may also be issued to family members who intend to stay in Norway until a residence permit has been granted; see section 12 of the Immigration Act.
+Under the exemption, entry visas may also be issued to family members who are covered by section 3, first paragraph q, and who intend to stay in Norway until a residence permit has been granted; see section 12 of the Immigration Act.